vivianingridd/vivianingridd/README.md

- 🚀 I'm starting my career as a Back-end developer.
+ 🚀 I'm a Java Back-end developer.

 ##